cloudnativeessentials/hobbyfarm-scenario-kubecon-2023/content/step-17.md

 # Logging

-Part of the 12 factor app is to send logs to stdout.
 You can gather logs from containers with the `kubectl -n <namespace> logs <pod name> -c <container name if multiple containers in pod>` command.

 An application may use multiple containers and it'll be difficult to obtain logs through single containers.